gdgkirkley/secondary-characters/src/pages/get-involved/auditions/index.md

  [Audition Form](https://forms.gle/q5Wy6r4JMA3VNDEL8)

-**VIDEO AUDITIONS:**
+### **VIDEO AUDITIONS:**

 **Submissions due February 12th, 2023.**

-**Requirements:**

-Choose a musical theatre song to sing.
+**Requirements:**  Choose a musical theatre song to sing.
 Video must show your whole body, with quality audio and live or digital accompaniment.
-Familiarize yourself with our audition guide provided at the top of this page.

-Please submit your video audition and fill out our online audition form using the following link.
+Familiarize yourself with our audition guide and schedule provided at the top of this page.
+Be available for callbacks and please submit your video audition and fill out our online audition form using the following link.
 Break a leg!

  [Submit Audition](https://forms.gle/q5Wy6r4JMA3VNDEL8)

-**\*Please read the rehearsal and production schedule before committing to an audition.**